shlokkokk/zerorisk-sentinel/concept-note.md

 4. Individual findings are assigned weighted risk values
 5. Findings are correlated into an overall threat profile
 6. Results are presented using visual indicators and explanations
+7. An optional AI-assisted explanation is generated to improve result interpretability

 At no point are files executed or URLs opened during the analysis process.